So your wife left you. What can you do to get her back?

 Well, it’s exactly because you are such a mess right now – emotionally for sure, and possibly physically as well – that you can’t be trusted to negotiate for her to return and rejoin your life.
 You are too busy feeling sorry for yourself, or you are still in angry denial about your part in the separation, or you’re too drunk or too despairing to handle the delicate, deft diplomacy that will be required to get her back.

 So the first step is to take a break – a pretty long break – and allow yourself a chance to get back on an even keel.
 Give yourself the gift of some time and some rest.
 It also gives your wife a chance to cool down, as well.
 Arguing with each other while you’re both still angry about your problems is not helpful.

-By “take a break” I don’t really mean “take a rest.”
-Not if you think taking a rest means lying around doing nothing.
+By “take a break” I don’t mean “take a rest.”
 Sure, if you need a couple days to catch up on sleep, that’s fine.
 But then you have a whole lot of work to do.

 What I mean by “take a break” is a break in communications and interaction with your wife.
 This break can help keep your estranged wife from becoming your ex-wife, so take it seriously.